mira380/subloom/README.md

 - Improve subtitle timing ⏳

-- Flag lines the model is unsure about 🟡 (rescue is working)
+- Flag lines the model is unsure about ✅

 - Smarter LLM checks/intelligence upgrades ⏳